 If you know someone who is not online like a neighbour, friend or family member, we would greatly appreciate your help to pass on important information.
 Please visit https://www.basingstoke.gov.uk/covid-19-information-sharing for printable newsletters.

-The UK Government has put in place a number of measures to support businesses through the period of disruption caused by the COVID-19 outbreak.
+The government has put in place a number of measures to support businesses affected by the COVID-19 pandemic.
 You can find out more by visiting www.gov.uk/coronavirus/business-support